Ontario Place: Design and construction

 The Forum, an outdoor concert venue, was featured on a central hub-island, while a children's village would occupy an eastern island.
 A commercial section overlooked the water, with modular construction for shops and restaurants to the west.
 All would be connected by an intricately planned set of walkways and bridges.
 In addition, each island would have a unique colour scheme, and the entire complex was later infused with the brilliant colours and graphic design that was typical of the late 1960s and early 1970s.
 The children's village was designed by Eric McMillan and cost $700,000.

-The Forum theatre sat 3,000 and had additional grass 'seats'.
+The Forum theatre sat 2,000 and had additional grass 'seats' to host 6,000 people.
 The roof structure was a hyperbolic paraboloid positioned on cement bastions.
 It covered a 68 ft revolving stage, giving near 360 degree sightlines.
 The roof was made out of tongue and groove plywood, covered by copper sheathing.

 Landscape architect Michael Hough overlaid a scale model of the University of Toronto's walking paths onto the Ontario Place plans to check for appropriate walking distances.
 This ensured that comfortable rest areas were placed appropriately so that children and the elderly would not need to walk too far without a comfortable seat.
 Ontario Place operated a rubber-wheeled tractor train and a boat to take visitors between key points on the various islands.